 - You want to make sure that your message resonates with the right people

-- It’s easier to focus on creating content for a specific type of audience
+- It’s easier to focus on creating content for a specific type of audience (than just any audience)

 - Getting clear on your target audience will help you focus and message will attract the right visitors to your business